nicolov/9f90a13c/README.md

 # Knightboard by Nico

-Thanks, it feels great taking a test graded by a real human :) I've developed and tested on Ubuntu 16.04, gcc version.
-The CMakeLists.txt automatically downloads and builds a copy of gtest for unit testing.
+Thanks, it feels great taking a test graded by a real human :)

 ```
 Look at **test.cpp** first, it contains Google Test unit tests for the requested functionality. **main.cpp** only has a few usage examples.